1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Gives timely, helpful feedback to peers and managers
+- Gives timely, helpful feedback to peers and managers.
-- Understands how their work fits into the larger project and identifies problems with requirements
+- Understands how their work fits into the larger project and identifies problems with requirements.
-- Proactively and thoughtfully communicates with team in regards to questions, assumptions, blockers, and changes of estimated timeline
+- Proactively and thoughtfully communicates with team in regards to questions, assumptions, blockers, and changes of estimated timeline.
-- Participates in team events, both within engineering and the broader team at Beyond
+- Participates in team events, both within engineering and the broader team at Beyond.
-- Contributes to design docs and Tettra articles
+- Contributes to design docs and Tettra articles.

 </td></tr>
 <tr><td>